freqtrade/freqtrade/docs/data-analysis.md

 pair = "XRP_ETH"
 ```

-This first section imports necessary modules, and defines some constants you'll probably need differently
+This first section imports necessary modules, and defines some constants you'll probably need to adjust for your case.

 #### Load candles